2018 Agenda and Schedule for the UF Law E-Discovery Conference

 Sanctions, Sanctions, Sanctions: Getting And Escaping!

-The new federal rule regarding sanctions for the loss of ESI presents hurdles and challenges.
+The new federal rule regarding sanctions for losing ESI presents hurdles and challenges.
 Does the rule allow too much loose play?
 Is the rule an open checkbook for poor e-discovery practices?
-How do I make sure the hammer never falls?
-Our panel will explore what it takes to make a good sanctions motion in federal and state courts and how to defend it.
+How do I make sure the hammer doesn’t fall on me?
+Our panel will explore what it takes to make a good sanctions motion in federal and state courts and how to defend against someone else’s.

 Moderator: The Honorable Gary Jones